-The movies didn’t end with 2011’s Harry Potter and the Deathly Hallows: Part 2.
+The Harry Potter movies didn’t end with 2011’s Harry Potter and the Deathly Hallows: Part 2, though.
 Rowling has also returned to her Wizarding World’s past, scripting the '20s-set Fantastic Beasts prequel movies which introduce an early version of Albus Dumbledore, and his former friend/arch-enemy Gellert Grindelwald.
 Production on a third Fantastic Beasts movie is meant to begin this year.

 That means there are 10 movies to get stuck into, spanning seven decades of magical history.
 But how do they all fit together?
-And what’s the best order to watch them?
+And what’s the best order to watch the Harry Potter movies?
 You’ll find out in this guide to all the fantastic Harry Potter movies and how to watch them.
 It works like a charm…

 - Watch these movies in the way they deserve with the best 4K TVs